330chauhanamit/Bird-Hunter-game/README.md

-# Game-Project
+# Game-Project Evil Bird killer
-My new game project
+ Player is killing eveil birds using his weapon kill the birds